-Based on the above explanation, if it is related to MK Decision Number 90/Puu-Xii/2023, the Constitutional Court does not include the constitutional requirements for presidential and vice-presidential candidates.
+Based on the above explanation, if it is related to MK Decision Number 90/Puu-Xii/2023, the Constitutional Court does not include the constitutional requirements for presidential and vice presidential candidates based on.

 Article 6 paragraph (1) of the 1945 Constitution of the Republic of Indonesia is thus typologically an open legal policy which was entrusted by the drafters of the third amendment to the 1945 Constitution to the legislators to "... be further regulated by law based on Article 6 paragraph (2) of the 1945 Constitution of the Republic of Indonesia.

 In the context of the principle of popular sovereignty, the applicant's "political right" to be able to "vote" in the general election (General Election of President and Vice President) based on his political preferences even includes "political rights."
-"Regarding the applicant's political preferences to be elected as a candidate for President and Vice President, it is in no way hindered or violated by the court, but constitutionally, this must first be conveyed as the applicant's aspirations to the legislators, as well as other conditions which become a series of norms in the whole Article 169 of the a quo Law.
-Thus, the principles of the rule of law and democracy go hand-in-hand and achieve a balance to avoid the abuse of power.
+"Regarding the applicant's political preferences to be elected as a candidate for President and Vice President, it is in no way hindered or violated by the court, but constitutionally this must first be conveyed as the applicant's aspirations to the legislators as well as other conditions which become a series of norms in the whole Article 169 of the a quo Law.
+Thus, the principles of the rule of law and democracy go hand-in-hand and achieve balance to avoid abuse of power.

-4.3 Check and Balance Political Representation System in Constitutional Court Decision Number 90/Puu-Xii/2023
+3.3.
+Check and Balance Political Representation System in Constitutional Court Decision Number 90/Puu-Xii/2023

-According to Pitkin, how should a relationship be built between representatives?
-On the one hand, representatives must act as represented wishes (represented autonomy) so that they can be held accountable.
-However, they also have the ability to be more independent of the desires of those they represent (representative autonomy).
+According to Pitkin, how should a relationship be built between representatives and representatives?
+On one hand, representatives must act as represented wishes (represented autonomy) so that they can be held accountable.
+However, they also have the ability to be more independent of the desires of those represented (representative autonomy).
 Departing from this argument, Pitkin classified representation into four categories: formalistic representation.
 In this category, representativeness is understood in terms of two dimensions: recognition and accountability.
-The first dimension concerns the power provided to the representatives.
-If a representative acts outside their authority, they can no longer function as a representative.
-However, the accountability aspect requires that the representative be responsible for their actions.
+The first dimension concerns the power provided to representatives.
+If a representative does something outside his authority, he can no longer function as a representative.
+On the other hand, the accountability aspect requires that the representative be responsible for what he/she does.
 Often neither works.
-The second is descriptive representation, namely the presence of representatives who come from the various groups they represent (standing for), even though they do not act on behalf of those representatives.
-Representatives typically reflect groups in society (such as the groups they represent) but essentially do nothing in the interest of the people they represent.
+Second is descriptive representation, namely the presence of representatives who come from the various groups they represent (standing for), even though they do not act on behalf of those representatives.
+Representatives typically reflect groups in society (such as the groups they represent) but essentially do nothing in the interests of the people they represent.
 Third, symbolic representation, here what is meant by a representative, is the typical symbol of the group or nation it represents.
-Fourth, substantive representation, where representatives act in the best interests of the people and communities they represent (Marijan, 2019).
+Fourth is substantive representation, where representatives act in the best interests of the people and communities they represent (Marijan, 2019).

-The basis is also related to the relationship between the representer and the represented.
-However, Mansbridge emphasized that this relationship was related to the policies of the representatives.
-There are four categories of representation: "promise," "anticipatory," gyroscopic, and surrogacy.
-A "Promissory" representation is a form of representation in which the assessment of representatives is based on promises made to constituents during a campaign.
+Jean Mansbridge (2003) also classifies representations into four categories.
+The basis is also related to the relationship between the representator and the represented.
+However, Mansbridge emphasized that this relationship was related to the policies of representatives.
+There are 4 categories of representation, namely: "promise," "anticipatory," gyroscopic, and surrogacy.
+"Promissory" representation is a form of representation in which the assessment of representatives is based on promises made to constituents during a campaign.
 This type of representation does not differ from Pitkin's concept of formal representation.
-Second, "anticipatory" representation, which is the opposite: first, legislators think more about what will happen in the next election than what they promised during the campaign.
+Second, "anticipatory" representation, which happens the opposite: first, legislators think more about what will happen in the next election than what they promised during the campaign.
 Third, "gyroscopic" representatives are those who start from themselves when discussing the interests and principles of their constituents.
-Finally, substitute representatives seek to represent constituents outside their electoral districts.
+Finally, substitute representatives seek to represent constituents outside their electoral district.